Attachment therapy: Treatment characteristics

 The APSAC Task Force describes how the conceptual focus of these treatments is the child's individual internal pathology and past caregivers rather than current parent-child relationships or current environment.
-If the child is well-behaved outside the home this is seen as successful manipulation of outsiders, rather than as evidence of a problem in the current home or current parent-child relationship.
+If the child is well-behaved outside the home, the child's doing so is seen as successful manipulation of outsiders rather than as evidence of a problem in the current home or current parent-child relationship.
 The APSAC Task Force noted that this perspective has its attractions because it relieves the caregivers of responsibility to change aspects of their own behavior and aspirations.
-Proponents believe that traditional therapies fail to help children with attachment problems because it is impossible to establish a trusting relationship with them.
-They believe this is because children with attachment problems actively avoid forming genuine relationships.
-Proponents emphasize the child's resistance to attachment and the need to break it down.
+Proponents believe that traditional therapies fail to help children with bonding problems because it is impossible to establish a trusting relationship with them.
+They believe this is because children with bonding problems actively avoid forming genuine relationships.
+Proponents emphasize the child's resistance to bonding and the need to break it down.
 In rebirthing and similar approaches, protests of distress from the child are considered to be resistance that must be overcome by more coercion.

 Coercive techniques, such as scheduled or enforced holding, may also serve the intended purpose of demonstrating dominance over the child.
 Establishing total adult control, demonstrating to the child that they have no control, and demonstrating that all of the child's needs are met through the adult, is a central tenet of many controversial attachment therapies.
 Similarly, many controversial treatments hold that children described as attachment–disordered must be pushed to revisit and relive early trauma.
 Children may be encouraged to regress to an earlier age where trauma was experienced or be reparented through holding sessions.
-Other features of attachment therapy are the "two-week intensive" course of therapy, and the use of "therapeutic foster parents" with whom the child stays whilst undergoing therapy.
-According to O'Connor and Zeanah, the "holding" approach would be viewed as intrusive and therefore non-sensitive and countertherapeutic, in contrast with accepted theories of attachment.
+Other features of holding therapy are the "two-week intensive" course of therapy, and the use of "therapeutic foster parents" with whom the child stays whilst undergoing therapy.
+According to O'Connor and Zeanah, the "holding" approach would be viewed as intrusive and therefore non-sensitive and counter-therapeutic, in contrast with accepted theories of attachment.